Frechmatz/cl-synthesizer/README.md

 A modular audio synthesizer implemented in Common Lisp.
 The synthesizer is work in progress.

 A synthesizer is represented by an instance of a Rack.
 A rack holds all the modules and the patches (wiring) between them.
-Modules are components that consist of input and output sockets and an update function.
+Modules are components that consist of input and output sockets and a update function.

 **Example:**